Accounting Conservatism and Its Determinants: Evidence from Indonesian Industrials

 • Reska Prahasini Sekarwesma STIE TRI BHAKTI

-• Ramses Pakpahan Department of Accounting, Sekolah Tinggi Ilmu Ekonomi Tri Bhakti, Bekasi, Indonesia
+• Ramses Pakpahan Sekolah Tinggi Ilmu Ekonomi Tri Bhakti, Bekasi, Indonesia

-• Nico Alexander Department of Accounting, Sekolah Tinggi Ilmu Ekonomi Trisakti, Jakarta, Indonesia
+• Nico Alexander Sekolah Tinggi Ilmu Ekonomi Trisakti, Jakarta, Indonesia

 DOI: